Former coaches give scouting reports on new Seahawks offensive linemen Luke Joeckel and Oday Aboushi

 “Tough guy,” O’Brien said.
 “Another guy that is a good team guy.
 He’s played a lot of different roles for us.
 Played guard, played tackle for us sometimes in practice.
 I think we even tried him at one point at being an extra tight end for blocking purposes.
 The thing about Oday is he’s tough.
 He’ll practice every day.
 He’ll show up every day.
 He’s kind of a lunch-pail type of guy and I’ve got a lot of respect for Oday.”

 Asked if he thought Aboushi was a better fit at guard or tackle, O’Brien said: “Played mostly guard for us.
-Played mostly guard for us but I think he can do both.
+Played mostly guard for us, but I think he can do both.
 I think he can do both.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.